 Ucamco developed the Gerber Format[®].
-All intellectual property contained in it is solely owned by Ucamco.
-By publishing this document Ucamco has not granted any license or alienated any rights to the intellectual property contained in it.
-To use this intellectual property, developers of software interfaces based on this format specification must make a reasonable effort to comply with the latest revision of the specification; this is necessary to maintain the integrity of the standard.
+All intellectual property contained in this document is solely owned by Ucamco.
+By publishing this document Ucamco has not granted any license to or alienated any rights in the intellectual property contained in it.

-Gerber Format[®] is a Ucamco registered trademark.
-By using this document, developing software interfaces based on this format or with the name Gerber Format[®], users agree not to (i) rename the Gerber Format[®]; (ii) associate the Gerber Format[®] with data that does not conform to the Gerber format specification; (iii) develop derivative versions, modifications or extensions without prior written approval by Ucamco; (iv) make alternative interpretations of the data; (v) communicate that the Gerber Format[®] is not owned by Ucamco, explicitly or implied.
+Gerber Format® is a Ucamco registered trademark.
+By using the name Gerber this document or developing software interfaces based on this format, users agree, not to (i) rename the Gerber Format®; (ii) associate the Gerber Format® with data that does not conform to the Gerber format specification; (iii) develop derivative versions, modifications, or extensions without prior written approval by Ucamco; (iv) make alternative interpretations of the data; (v) communicate that the Gerber Format® is not owned by Ucamco, explicitly or implied.
+Whatever other conditions may apply, by using the name Gerber Format®, or the intellectual property contained in this document, developers of software interfaces for the Gerber Format®, agree to make a reasonable effort to comply with the latest revision of the specification and thus not to undermine the integrity of the standard by neglecting this.